 19. Sign your children up for tennis in Mustique

-The Cotton Club offers hour-long tennis lessons three times a week.
+The Cotton Cluboffers hour-long tennis lessons three times a week.
 Tuition focuses on strokes and strategy.

 20. Take an aerial ?tram in Dominica